A bride and groom stand together with backpacks as the sunsets after their ceremony where the Yosemite Wedding permits allowed them.

 Comments Off on Step-by-Step Guide for Yosemite Wedding Permits

 The Yosemite wedding permits are how the park service regulates how many people can be in one place at one time.
-This place is pretty unique and to keep it preserved and pristine, National Park Service (NPS) wants to know whats going on and keep some of these popular locations from getting so trampled.
-The Yosemite wedding permits needed for your Yosemite elopement is called a Special Use Permit, it’s $150, and takes a little time to get due to the processing.
+This place is pretty unique and to keep it preserved and pristine, the National Park Service (NPS) wants to know what’s going on and keep some of these popular locations from getting so trampled.

 Typically the bride and groom, or the wedding planner will apply for this and will be responsible for the site and everyone involved (including the photographer, officiant, guests, etc.).
 The form must be printed, filled out completely (and we’ll go over what to fill out soon), and mailed in with a check or money order.
 Then it’s mailed back to you to sign and mail back.